Revisiting Discrete Soft Actor-Critic: Failure Modes of Vanilla Discrete SAC

 \subsection{Pessimistic Exploration}

 The second failure mode comes from pessimistic exploration due to the double Q-learning mechanism.
+To address the issue of overestimation in DQN, double Q-learning was proposed.
+This approach mitigates the problem by employing two independent Q-networks, and using the minimum value between them as the final Q-value.
+The concept was initially introduced by Double DQN~\citep{van2016ddqn} in the discrete domain.
+In the continuous domain, TD3~\citep{fujimoto2018td3} and SAC~\citep{haarnoja2018sacv1} also adopt clipped double Q-learning to mitigate overestimation, making it a favored technique across various reinforcement learning algorithms.

-The double Q-learning trick has been widely used in value-based or actor-critic RL algorithms for both discrete (e.g., Double DQN~\cite{van2016ddqn}) and continuous (e.g., SAC~\cite{haarnoja2018sacv1}) domains.
-In discrete domains, due to the max operator, DQN tends to suffer from overestimation bias.
-Double DQN uses the double Q-learning trick to mitigate this issue.
-In continuous domains, inspired by Double DQN, TD3~\cite{fujimoto2018td3} and SAC adopt clipped double Q-learning to mitigate overestimation.
-Empirical results demonstrate that the clipped double Q-learning trick can boost the performance of SAC in continuous domains, but the impact of this trick has remained to be unclear in discrete domains.
-Therefore, we need to revisit the use of clipped double Q-learning for discrete SAC.
+Empirical results demonstrate that the clipped double Q-learning trick can boost SAC performance in continuous domains, but its impact remains unclear in discrete domains.
+Therefore, we need to revisit clipped double Q-learning for discrete SAC.

 In our experiments, in discrete domains, we find that discrete SAC tends to suffer from underestimation bias instead of overestimation bias.
 This underestimation bias can cause pessimistic exploration, especially in the case of sparse reward.
-Here we give an illustration of how the popularly used clipped double Q-learning trick causes the issue of underestimation bias and how the policy used this trick tends to converge to suboptimal actions for discrete action spaces.
+Here, we illustrate how the popularly used clipped double Q-learning trick causes underestimation bias and how the policy used with this trick tends to converge to suboptimal actions for discrete action spaces.
 Our work complements previous work with a more in-depth analysis of clipped double Q-learning.
-We demonstrate the existence of underestimation bias and then illustrate the impact of underestimation on Atari games.
+We demonstrate the existence of underestimation bias and then illustrate its impact on Atari games.

-To analyze the estimated bias $\epsilon$, we introduce the mathematical expression of the true and estimated soft bellman value:
+To analyze the estimated bias $\epsilon$, we introduce the mathematical expression of the soft state-value function:

+where $Q(s_t, a_t)$ represents the true Q-value.
+In practice, SAC uses the clipped double Q-learning trick.
+The learning target of soft state-value function can be written as: